Freeform Injection Molding

 Download Brochure

-Combining the speed and throughput of Nexa3D’s LSPc printers with the flexibility of xMOLD resin you can go from design to complex tooling in a matter of hours.
-Accelerate your design cycles, slash your R&D costs, and get to market faster with digital tooling from Nexa3D.
+Combining the speed and throughput of Nexa3D’s LSPc printers with the versatility and design freedom of xMOLD resin means that you can go from design to complex injection-molded parts in a matter of days.
+Accelerate design cycles, slash your R&D costs, and get to market faster with digital molds from Nexa3D.

 Nexa3D Acquires Addifab